PauliusDevOps/HomeLab/Server/Fedora create VM for Home Assistant.md

-Here’s a well-formatted **`README.md`** version of your instructions with clear explanations for each step:

 ---

 # 🏠 Home Assistant Installation via KVM/QEMU (Libvirt)

 This guide explains how to install **Home Assistant OS** on a Linux system using **KVM/QEMU (libvirt)**.
-We’ll download the official Home Assistant QCOW2 image, remove any existing VM, and create a new one with a direct network bridge.
+We’ll download the official Home Assistant QCOW2 image, remove any existing VM, create a new one, and optionally attach USB devices (e.g., Zigbee/Z-Wave dongles, cameras).

 ---